-Stop the carriage at the end of the cut by turning the carriage feed rate switch counter-
+Stop the carriage at the end of the cut by turning the carriage feed rate switch counterclockwise until the carriage stops moving.

 2. Throw the clutch/brake lever UP to stop the blade and drop the engine to idle.
 Remove the board from the top of the log.